carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/bugprone-not-null-terminated-result.rst

 Finds function calls where it is possible to cause a not null-terminated result.
 Usually the proper length of a string is ``strlen(src) + 1`` or equal length of this expression, because the null terminator needs an extra space.
-Without the null terminator it can result in undefined behaviour when the string is read.
+Without the null terminator it can result in undefined behavior when the string is read.

 The following and their respective ``wchar_t`` based functions are checked: